 Does your business model leave you open to a civil suit?
 Are you an employer?
 Do you need to draw up a contract?
 Whatever your business, you should consider getting a business attorney.
 Every year there are, quite literally, millions of civil court cases concerning disputes between employers and employees, and business owners and clients.
 Operating without professional legal back-up is taking a risk with your company’s finances, reputation and very existence.

-So, here are five essential steps to finding yourself that all-important business attorney.
+So, here are 5 simplified steps to finding yourself that all-important business attorney.

 1. Decide Why You Need One